Key Personnel

 Program Coordinator, NIMH PGY4 Residency and Clinical Fellowship Program

-Ayah Said supports Dr. Lisa Cullins, the Program Director of the Clinical Training Program.
+Ms. Said supports the Program Director of the Clinical Training Program in the National Institute of Mental Health (NIMH) Intramural Research Program at the National Institutes of Health.
 She is responsible for supporting resident and fellow applications, compliance with NIH GMEC guidelines, training requests, coordinating program meetings, personnel actions, travel packages, purchases, as well as event coordinating.

 301-827-4440